Our Blackburn Buccaneer XX 897

 Fighting in Wars

-XX 897 fought in both the Falklands War during February through to April 1982, and also the Gulf War during January and February 1991.
+XX 897 fought in the Gulf War during January and February 1991.

 Why it is Special and Unique